Are you the kind of student who:

 Established in honor of Appalachian's second president, Dr. William Howard Plemmons, and awarded to students who demonstrate academic achievement along with active involvement in high school or community activities.

-The Plemmons Leader Fellows Scholarship is a four-year leadership development program offered to 10 scholars each year that combines a $2,000 award with participation in specially designed leadership development courses, workshops, seminars, retreats, outdoor leadership experiences, conferences, experiential opportunities and individual needs assessment.
+The Plemmons Leadership Scholars Program is a four-year leadership development program offered to 10 scholars each year that combines a $2,000 award with participation in specially designed leadership development courses, workshops, seminars, retreats, outdoor leadership experiences, conferences, experiential opportunities and individual needs assessment.

 The success of Appalachian depends upon the achievement and cooperation of a diverse community of students with the cultural understandings to address the educational, economic and societal needs of our changing communities, region, state, nation and world.
 The Diversity Scholarship is awarded to students who value diversity and have demonstrated a commitment to diversity that they wish to continue as an Appalachian student.

-The Diversity Scholarship is a four-year leadership development program that combines provides full in-state institutional costs (tuition, fees, room and board, book rental), with participation in specially designed leadership development workshops, service-learning, international experiences and mentorship opportunities.
+The Diversity Scholarship is a four-year leadership development program that combines funding at the amount of full in-state tuition and fees (tuition, fees, book rental), with participation in specially designed leadership development workshops, service-learning, international experiences and mentorship opportunities.

 Appalachian State University is committed to making higher education affordable for every North Carolina student and has developed the Appalachian Commitment to a College Education for Student Success (ACCESS) program as a method to ensure that students from low-income families in North Carolina can attend Appalachian debt-free.